Identifying and monitoring key performance indicators (KPIs) helps you focus on the areas that really matter to your business.

 Maintaining a healthy gross profit margin is critically important

 - Falling margins could result from any number of things.
-For example, higher input prices, a changed product mix, rising cost of sale, production inefficiencies and discounts.
+For example, higher input prices, a changed product mix, production inefficiencies and discounts.

 Group different types of cost into separate cost centres